nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 - _start_: The starting date from which Financial Entries are to be listed. `null` if there is no starting date.
 - _end_: The ending date up to which Financial Entries should be listed. `null` if there is no ending date.

-The `SeeAllExpensesCommand` and `SeeAllIncomesCommand` classes inherit these attributes from `SeeAllEntriesCommand`, with _entriesListedMessage_, _noEntriesMessage_ and _cashflowHeader_ overwritten to contain customized messages for each respective command.
+The `SeeAllExpensesCommand` and `SeeAllIncomesCommand` classes inherit these attributes from `SeeAllEntriesCommand`.

 The `SeeAllEntriesCommand` class has the following key methods: